tanmaytirpankar/alive2/README.md

 Alive2
 ======

+NOTES:
-**NOTE:** This is the arm-tv branch of Alive2.
-Specific instructions for building this branch can be found at: https://github.com/regehr/alive2/tree/arm-tv/backend_tv/aslp
+- **This is the arm-tv branch of Alive2.** Specific instructions for building and using this branch can be found at: https://github.com/regehr/alive2/tree/arm-tv/backend_tv/aslp
+- Don't forget to start aslp-server if you want to use this code in ASLP mode!

 ![Alive2 logo](imgs/alive2.png)